 Another chart that I like is gold.
 Put a couple of just some notes on the screen here.
 Gold seasonally bullish in January, and price typically falls post-election.
 What I mean by that is immediately after the election typically the price of gold falls and if we go back to a similar situation again–we just zoom out and put the two charts into perspective here.

 The market fell the last time we had the election.
 We had a similar sort of pattern again, where the market made a new lower low after coming from an area of an uptrend, hit an area, dropped to the downside.
 Then through January, through the new year, typically gold rallies, and that’s what we’ve seen pretty much ever since really from that election.

 Gold prices have continued to soar.
-Even so lately, especially because this election holds a little bit more of a risk factor in terms of we have the pandemic.
+Even so lately, especially because this election held little bit more of a risk factor in terms of we have the pandemic.
 Lots of places seeing a second wave, lots of places re-entering lockdown.

 The UK on Saturday just announced that they are going back into a lockdown situation.
 So, I’m expecting some downside to the UK stock market as well, which we’ll touch upon in this video.

 But, essentially looking at this sort of price here on gold.
 It’s a matter of looking for those key areas where price could come back into, and I quite like this zone down in here, between sort of 1780 and 1680s-the zone that I quite like.